nanoc/nanoc/guard-nanoc/README.md

 ## Usage

-Enter the nanoc site directory for which you want to use guard-nanoc.
+Enter the Nanoc site directory for which you want to use guard-nanoc.
 Create a Guardfile using `guard init`:

     $ bundle exec guard init nanoc